mfintz/dl-decisions-cognetive-dl/README.md

   1. *Simulation_Comparisons*
 This notebook loads the results of simulation with the exploartory, reward oriented and reward oblivious models.
 Once the simulation results are loaded, the user can choose a distance function of choice for an aggregated comparison plots between the models.
 `produce_comparison_df()` takes a `dist_func` argument which can be any distance function that can take 2 vectors and return a distance (in our case, 2 arrays of size 4, as we have 4 sofmax values per prediction).
 In this notebook the distance metric, for example, is the symmetric KL distance.
+  2.  *preprocess*
+ The preprocessing of the raw data can be reproduced using this notebook, along with some exploration of the original data.
+This notebook is also used to create sequence is different sizes for later experiments.

 More will be added soon.